 Always, always pee afterward!

-This one is particularly true for people with vaginas—always pee after sex!
-Be it the first time or the thirtieth time, peeing after sex helps make sure that any bacteria that has found its way between the sheets with you and your partner while you were having sex doesn’t make itself comfortable in your urinary tract.
-When it does, this can lead to bladder or kidney infections, which can be pretty awful.
+This one is particularly true for women.
+Peeing after sex helps make sure that any bacteria that has found its way between the sheets with you and your partner while you were having sex doesn’t make itself comfortable in your urinary tract.
+When it does, this can lead to bladder or kidney infections, which can be painful.

 Don’t hesitate to ask your partner to change positions—or stop entirely.